rising-dancho/flask-react-native/README.md

 # backend

-- create article ✅
+- Create article ✅
-- read article (single or all articles) ✅
+- Read article (single or all articles) ✅
-- update article ✅
+- Update article ✅
-- delete article ✅
+- Delete article ✅

 ### in order to run or test the backend: